New York and New Jersey Disability Accommodations Attorney

-The disability discrimination lawyers at Zatuchni & Associates provide legal services to workers who have suffered discrimination, even injury, because an employer refused to make adequate accommodations in the workplace.
+The New Jersey disability accommodations lawyers at Zatuchni & Associates provide legal services to workers who have suffered discrimination based on a disability or injuries because an employer refused to make adequate accommodations in the workplace.
 Contact us to learn more about how we can help.

 What Is a Disability?